liatrio/autogov-workflows/README.md

 - `vsa-artifact-id` (optional, string, default: ''): The artifact ID of the VSA to upload as a release asset.
 - `blob-artifact-id` (optional, string, default: ''): Artifact ID of the blob to download and publish as a release asset.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label of the workflow runner.
+- `github-token` (optional, string, default: ''): GitHub token for the binary download when `octo-sts-read-scope` is empty.
+Leave empty to use `github.token` (suitable for public repos).
+- `octo-sts-read-scope` (optional, string, default: ''): octo-sts scope for the autogov CLI download (read).
+When empty, `github.token` is used (suitable for public repos).
+- `octo-sts-read-identity` (optional, string, default: ''): octo-sts read identity.
+Required when `octo-sts-read-scope` is set.
+- `octo-sts-release-scope` (optional, string, default: 'liatrio'): octo-sts scope for the write path (release cut commit/tag and asset upload).
+External orgs with a protected main override this with their own scope whose octo-sts app is on the branch ruleset bypass list.
+- `octo-sts-release-identity` (optional, string, default: 'release-ops'): octo-sts write identity for the release cut and asset upload.

 ### Outputs